Typography

 Reflow

-The purpose of text reflow (1.4.10) is to enable users to zoom text to +400% without having to scroll in two directions to access content.
-Text reflow for smaller screens, such as mobile devices, will rearrange content into a single column creating a responsive accessible experience, again eliminating the need for scrolling in multiple directions.
+Text reflow (1.4.10) allows users to zoom text up to 400% without needing to scroll in 2 directions.
+On smaller screens, such as mobile devices, content should reflow into a single column.
+This creates a responsive and accessible experience.

 How to test